Pixelicc/Pixelic-Overlay/README.md

 ### General features

-- Shows stats of players in your lobby in seconds
+- Shows stats of players in your game in seconds
 - Works with Lunarclient, Badlion, Vanilla or any custom selected log file
 - Resizable, movable, and minimizable
 - Easy to use and setup
 - Can show nicked players, party members and players that mentioned you in chat
 - Color-coded Stats in terms of skill level
-- Detailed statistics page showing daily, weekly, monthly, yearly, alltime data/graphs (data is based on players checked by other players or yourself)
 - Report System where you can report players for cheating/sniping and when you are queueing them again you will be warned
+- Blacklist System that allows you to add the Report Lists of other users with ease

 ## Previews